pmdnawaz1/fasal-market/Kisan_Suvidha_Vision_Presentation.md

 🌐 **Website:** www.kisansuvidha.com

 #### **Social Impact:**
-*"Every farmer empowered through Kisan Suvidha is a step towards a stronger, more prosperous India"*
+*"Every farmer empowered through Fasal Market is a step towards a stronger, more prosperous India"*

 **Let's build the future of agriculture together! 🚀🌾**